Specialty Pages: How To Write Pages That Convert For Your Practice

 – Use stock photos to connect with their emotions

-4) Add a call to action.
+4) Add a call to action

-You are in private practice, and therefore in business, and your specialty pages serve a specific purpose: to convert, educate, and keep clients.
+You are in private practice, and therefore in business, and your specialty pages serve a specific purpose.
+To convert, educate, and keep clients.

-To encourage your website visitors to buy in, you must ask the reader to take an action in an obvious area on your site.
+In order to encourage your website visitors to buy in, you must ask the reader to take an action in an obvious area on your site.

 To enhance your conversions, regularly revisit your specialty pages and see how you can improve them with specific “Next Steps” for your potential clients.

-5) Write, write, write.
+5) Write, write, write

 No, I don’t mean that each specialty page should be the size of a thesaurus.
 But the more frequently you write, the better you’ll become.
-Practice pays off.